-Streetsblog is a daily news site that connects people to information about how to reduce dependence on private automobiles and improve conditions for walking, biking, and transit.
-Since 2006, our reporters have broken important stories about transit funding, pedestrian safety, and bicycle policy.
-Our writing raises the profile of these issues with policy makers and makes arcane topics like parking prices and induced traffic accessible to a broad audience.
+Streetsblog connects people to information about how to reduce dependence on cars and improve conditions for walking, biking, and transit.
+Since 2006, our reporters have broken important stories about efforts to prevent pedestrian injuries and deaths, build out bicycle networks, and make transit more useful.
+Our writing raises the profile of these issues with policy makers and makes arcane topics like parking requirements and induced traffic accessible to a broad audience.

-Streetsblog is produced by OpenPlans, a 501c3 non-profit organization.
-We are funded by foundation grants, sponsorships and advertising, and through generous donations from readers like you.
+Our work is funded by foundation grants, sponsorships and advertising, and generous donations from readers like you.